JamesChristie/chronicle/README.md

 ### Building

 The app is configured so that the `npm build` command does it all.
-This executes the build script provides in the `./script` directory.
+This runs the configured Webpack build process and outputs everything to `./build`.

 ### Testing